Merit Badge Center, Philippines

 Stages: The Story of the Merit Badge Center

-The Merit Badge Center is the leading Scouting website in the Philippines.
-It is the mission of the Merit Badge Center to provide Scouts and Scouters a means to maximize their use of the Internet by providing resources and maintaining a collection of searched websites that can help in the Scout Advancement process.
+The Merit Badge Center continues to be the leading Scouting website in the Philippines.
+Its mission: "To provide Scouts and Scouters a means to maximize their use of the Internet by providing resources and maintaining a collection of searched websites that can help in the Scout Advancement process."

 It is important that we remember our humble beginnings in order for us to reach the pinnacle of our objectives.
 As such, I maintain this page for my own purposes to remember what it was all about.